 Degree requirements change from year to year.
 It is imperative that students know which requirements (catalog) they are following.
 For transfer students, it may be more advantageous to follow earlier requirements.

 *Hint: Problems?
-Check the URL to see if you have "https:" on the front of the web address.
+Check the URL to see if you have "https:" in the front of the web address.
 This indicates a secure site.

 Here are instructions on how to schedule an appointment on this website:

-NOTE: If you have trouble logging in through Internet Explorer, please try a different browser (Firefox, Safari, ect.).
+NOTE: If you have trouble logging in through Internet Explorer, please try a different browser (Firefox, Safari, etc.).